jonburdon/thorin-and-company/readme.md

 # Python with Flask Introduction

-Project created following tutorial followed from the Code Institute.
+## NB Project created following tutorial followed from the Code Institute.
 Adapted to use VSCode on a mac instead of AWS Cloud9 as used in the tutorial.
-This readme file is the developers own documentation for the learning project.
+## This readme file is the developers own documentation for the learning project.

+View Deployed project here: https://thorin-and-company-learning.herokuapp.com/

 ## Project Aims
 * Create a Fan Page for Thorin and Company